 Conjunctivitis can be treated with antibiotics by your vet, and the treatment will work well if caused by an infection.
 Consult your vet sooner rather than later.

-Abscess – If you notice any thick sticky pus coming from your rabbit’s eyes, then it could be an abscess.
+Abscess – If you notice any thick sticky pus coming from your rabbit’s eyes, it could be an abscess.
 There may be swelling of the eyeball due to a chronic infection around the periorbital region.

 Your vet should be able to prescribe antibiotics for this.

 Using a saline rinse or cotton swab, you may be able to remove the foreign body yourself.
-However, if you do not feel comfortable with this or this is causing more pain to the rabbit, take them to the vet.
+However, if you do not feel comfortable with this or if this is causing more pain to the rabbit, take them to the vet.

 How to prevent issues to your rabbits’ eyes

-Rabbit proof – Make sure that you take care to rabbit-proof the situation where the rabbit is.
+Rabbit proof – Make sure you care to rabbit-proof the situation where the rabbit is.
 Sharp sticks, pencils, and other objects can easily damage their eyes, especially if they don’t know they are in front of them.